evansun06/tft-board-planner/README.md

 learn would be interesting.

  ### User Stories
- User Request 1: I want to be able to view and have access to multiple board set ups.
+ User Request 1: As a user, I want to have the ability to create multiple boards and have access to them.

+ User Request 2: As a user, I want to add champions onto specific locations (hexes) on my board.

+ User Request 3: As a user, I want to log how many wins my board has.

+ User Request 4: As a user, I want to add items to my champions.